 Storage businesses are themselves a retail business in many ways.
 Visibility is important, and locations in high traffic areas do well.
 Locations with full time managers often operate a small retail area selling locks and packing supplies.

 So what sets self-storage apart?
 Storage businesses can make use of odd sized properties, which other retail operations don’t want.
 Storage generates very little traffic and needs very little parking.
 Properties with a slope that might make them unattractive for other uses are great candidates for “two story into a hill” construction; where multiple levels can offer ground level access and double your rentable square footage.

 Call them dark stores, empty boxes, or anything else… if it’s sitting vacant someone is losing money on it.
-Many of these vacant stores could easily be converted to a self-storage business if local demand warrants.
+Many of these vacant stores are ideal candidates for self-storage conversion.
 The longer they sit vacant, the more likely the owner will agree to a rock bottom lease rate or sale price.
 Retail properties lend themselves to self-storage conversion for a few reasons.
 To start, they are climate-controlled already.
 They usually have wide open spaces plus an office.
 They usually have great visibility.
 Loading docks for merchandise deliveries can be converted to loading/unloading bays for storage customers.